Part 3/12 Edible Gardening 101

 I have had my little electric tiller for 15 years and it has paid for itself many times over.

 Once you till your space, let the grass or hard clumps dry up for a day, then pick them out, compost away from the garden.
 Till again.
 Work in your compost lightly.
-Breathe:)
+Perhaps some worm casings.

 Love Jenn xx